PrognosAI-INF-SB/Darshna_Ujwal--Milestone_1/README.md

 - pip install -r requirements.txt

-* Running the Milestone 1 Pipeline
+🟡Running the Milestone 1 Pipeline
 To process the raw data and generate the output file:

 Ensure the input file (train_FD001.txt) is in the data/raw/ folder.

-Run the notebook:
+🔵Run the notebook:

-# Execute all cells in notebooks/1_data_prep_and_feature_engineering.ipynb
+1. Execute all cells in notebooks/1_data_prep_and_feature_engineering.ipynb
-# Output: data/processed/train_FD001_processed.csv
+2. Output: data/processed/train_FD001_processed.csv

-🤝 Next Steps
-The next step is to move to Milestone 2: Sequence Generation to prepare the data for the LSTM mo